-We start by noting that that unless the covert word in (90)b is hanged rather than punished, we won't explain why the gestural contribution is at-issue in (90)b but presuppositional in (90)a.
+We start by noting that that unless the covert word in (88)b is hanged rather than punished, we won't explain why the gestural contribution is at-issue in (88)b but presuppositional in (88)a.
 With a covert hanged, the desired at-issue meaning is predicted, since hanged will produce the appropriate at-issue contribution, and the cosupposition triggered by the gesture will be vacuously satisfied.
 To obtain the right inferences, then, the covert word has to be as specific as the gesture.

 Another argument yields the same conclusion.
-As noted in Schlenker 2015, co-speech gestures can be disregarded under ellipsis and in the focus dimension under only,33 as is illustrated in (93)b.
-But pro-speech gestures cannot be ignored in the course of ellipsis resolution: in (93)a, the elided VP is preferably understood as hanged, hence the need for a specific covert word: hanged but not punished.
+As noted in Schlenker 2015, co-speech gestures can be disregarded under ellipsis and in the focus dimension under only, 33 as is illustrated in (91)b.
+But pro-speech gestures cannot be ignored in the course of ellipsis resolution: in (91)a, the elided VP is preferably understood as hanged, hence the need for a specific covert word: hanged but not punished.

+(91) a.
+A traitor should be HANG.
 A whisteblower shouldn't be.